Occupational Therapy

 Course content

 Occupational therapists are qualified to work in a uniquely varied range of settings, and our two-year, full-time course will teach you how to apply professional reasoning, drawing on human sciences, occupational therapy theory, psychology, sociology and creativity.
-Respectful relationships with service users are at the heart of OT practice and at the heart of our programme throughout.
-As a result, we have Experts by Experience sessions where service users speak to you about their experience of their condition.
+Respectful relationships with service users are at the heart of occupational therapy practice and at the heart of our programme throughout.
+As a result, we have Experts by Experience sessions where service users speak to you about their experiences of their condition.

 Our Master’s programme is open to arts, science, healthcare and humanities graduates.
-If you’re hoping to pursue a career in occupational therapy, our enquiry based-style of learning will shape your understanding of the job, and underpin it with knowledge of human sciences and therapeutic approaches.
+If you are hoping to pursue a career in occupational therapy, our enquiry based-style of learning will shape your understanding of the profession, and underpin it with knowledge of human sciences and therapeutic approaches.

 Our active learning approach is designed to engage you cognitively, emotionally and spiritually, so you develop your professional identity as an occupational therapist and gain the skills to use yourself therapeutically within health and social care settings.
-Throughout the programme you’ll have a personal advisor who will help you reflect on your highs and lows, enabling you to learn from both.
-And you will learn how to use professional development tools to identify your personal learning needs and goals.
+Throughout the programme, you will have an advisor who will help you to reflect on your highs and lows, enabling you to learn from both.
+You will also learn how to use professional development tools to identify your personal learning needs and goals.

 Your time with us will be split between university-based learning and practice-based learning.
-We have a dedicated placement team, which will work closely with our practice partners to set up a balanced range of placement experiences for you.
+We have a dedicated placement team, who work closely with our practice partners to set up a balanced range of placement experiences for you.
 While on placement, you will be allocated a dedicated educational supervisor; a qualified occupational therapist, who will support you as you apply your knowledge and gain skills and confidence.
-They will be experienced in judging your needs, and will help you to challenge yourself.
+Your practice educator will be experienced in judging your needs and will help you to challenge yourself.

 We also provide the exciting opportunity for you to take ownership of your professional development and arrange your final eight-week placement in a specialist field you are passionate about or haven’t yet experienced.